 Kirkwood coordinates volunteer tutor programs in Cedar Rapids, lowa City and Washington.
 Tutors are recruited, trained in basic teaching techniques, and matched with an adult who can benefit from instruction in English, reading or math.
-Tutoring services are available to adults who have not earned a secondary diploma or its equivalent.
+Tutoring services are available to adults who have not earned a secondary diploma or its equivalent, or who lack basic skills.

 Through the Adult Education and Literacy program, Kirkwood offers classes to English language learners.
 Instruction focuses on the development of English skills in life and work contexts.
-Classes are offered in Cedar Rapids, Iowa City and Washington.
+Classes are offered in Cedar Rapids, Iowa City, Monticello and Washington.
 Volunteer tutors may also be available to learners who are unable to attend the classes.